ahampriyanshu/ahampriyanshu.github.io/_posts/2025-10-01-experiment-with-equity-markets.md

 When a company issues additional shares to existing shareholders drawn from accumulated reserves or profits.
 For example, if you own 100 shares of a company and it declares a 1:1 bonus, you'll receive 100 additional shares—doubling your holding to 200 shares at no cost.
 This is typically done to reward loyal shareholders, improve liquidity, and signal strong financial health without affecting the company's overall market capitalization.

 > **Note:** Unlike dividends, bonus shares are tax-free when received(only taxed upon sale).
-Companies with strong reserves often prefer bonus issues over cash dividends to conserve capital for growth while still rewarding shareholders.
+Companies with strong reserves often prefer bonus issues over cash dividends.
 Indian IT giants like Infosys, TCS, and Wipro have consistently issued bonus shares over decades, significantly multiplying early investors' holdings.

 #### Effects on dividends